 The English government has launched a review of the Town Planning System and it is not just about housing figures and urban areas, it will also impact development in rural areas.

 Approximately 40% of the land in England currently has some form of protection such as being in a Conservation Area, Green Belt or an Area of Outstanding Natural Beauty.
 Areas of open countryside and potential local nature reserves may also finding themselves zoned as Protected Areas under new map based digital local plans.

-Local plans will also accommodate Growth Areas and Regeneration Areas, in some cases allowing more house building in areas of highest demand.
+Local plans will also accommodate Growth Areas and Renewal Areas, in some cases allowing more house building in areas of highest demand.
 Critically, the local plan could be the only chance to comment on how land is allocated.
 The government intends to have digital map documents in place in two and a half years.

 The system of planning applications will also be reformed and simpler rules brought in all but future Protected Areas.
 As a counterbalance there will be more chance to influence how beauty and design will be assessed and how environmental issues will be mapped and mitigated.